Egil Storbekken

+Egil Storbekken (24 May 1911 – 19 March 2002) was a Norwegian folk musician, composer and instrument maker.

+Life and career

-Egil Storbekken (25 November 1911 – 19 March 2002) was a Norwegian folk musician, composer and instrument maker.
-He was born in Tolga, Hedmark.
-Storbekken is particularly known for his development of the tussefløyte, a Norwegian version of the recorder.
+Born in Tolga Municipality, Hedmark on 24 May 1911, Storbekken is particularly known for his development of the tussefløyte, a Norwegian version of the recorder.
 His radio debut with this instrument came in 1952.
 Notable among his compositions is the well received "Fjelltrall" from 1960.

+Storbekken died in Tolga on 19 March 2002, at the age of 90.